futurice/rac-example-objc/README.md

 ### 7. Replay the latest value when switching to the date signal

 The date signal sends a value every second, meaning that the label text won't update immediately when the user switches to it.
 We can fix this by appending `replayLast` to the date signal, which causes it to send its last value to new subscribers immediately upon subscription.

+### 8. Fix long-running calculation

+The `calculate` branch shows a tick counter in the text field and includes a Calculate button to simulate a long-running calculation.
+When the Calculate button is pressed, the tick counter freezes.
+Fix this so that the tick counter keeps updating at normal pace even when the simulated calculation is in progress.